 Love is its own reward.

 Chapter 45: Suspicious Arrangements

 Mullum-Mullum was not in the rose garden.
 Amira decided to walk up the back steps of the old house and look around the verandah.
 Some dusty boxes and a few bits of dirty furniture were haphazardly pushed into a corner where they had remained for years.
 She spotted a small bookshelf and pulled out several, yellowed books.
 Her eyes landed on a familiar green cover.
 It was The Little Book of Healing.
 On the inside of the cover was a sticker saying, This book belongs to Rose Este.
 The book had long since ceased publication.
 Amira had given her precious copy to Thomas, a few years ago.
 There was something quite peculiar about the little book.
+Amira didn’t know if other people had the same experience but whenever she opened it, she seemed to read pages that she had never seen before.
+As she had read the book many times and it wasn’t long, she eventually decided that the book changed its contents depending on what was needed.
+She put it in her pocket and went back to her and Gabriel’s apartment.
 Continue reading “Circles of Separation: Winter Lights”

-Byron Bay is made of backpackers, surfers, hippies and hipsters.
-There are, probably, more reiki practitioners than there are residents.
+Byron Bay is made of backpackers, surfers, hippies, and hipsters.
+There are probably more Reiki practitioners than there are residents.
 The tourists save the economy.
 The sign at the town entrance says,

 Welcome to Byron Bay.